solid/solidproject.org/pages/home.md

         <div class="info-card">
           <h3 class="title">Like peas in a Pod</h3>
           <p class="info">
-            Your Pod is where you store your data.
-Pods and apps are always separate and compatible meaning you are free to pick and choose and change your mind while still keeping your data.
-For example, if you want to switch messaging app you can take your contacts and chat history along easily. <a href="{{site.baseUrl}}/use-solid" title="Where to get a Solid account">Get started</a> with using Solid or find out more by reading the <a href="{{site.baseUrl}}/faqs" title="Frequently Asked Questions">FAQs</a>.
+            Your <a href="{{site.baseUrl}}/faqs#pod" title="Frequently Asked Questions">Pod</a> is where you store your data.
+Pods and apps are separate but compatible so you are free to change apps while keeping your data.
+For example, if you want to switch messaging app you can take your contacts and chat history along easily.
           </p>
         </div>
       </div>